List of dry communities by U.S. state: Maine

 Maine was the first dry state in the country.
 As of 2019, 37 towns in Maine remained dry.

 Massachusetts

 As of 2013, there were only eight completely dry towns in Massachusetts: Alford, Chilmark, Dunstable, Gosnold, Hawley, Montgomery, Mount Washington, and Westhampton.
 The number of dry towns has decreased over time: according to the Massachusetts Alcoholic Beverage Control Commission, there were 20 dry towns in Massachusetts in 2000.

-Tisbury is a formerly dry town that became partially wet after voters passed a motion at the Tisbury town election on April 27, 2012.
-Alcoholic beverages may only be served to patrons who are consuming a full meal.
-Rockport, after being dry since 1856, allowed alcohol sales in restaurants in 2006 and in stores in 2019.